 Set Goals with the End Result in Mind

-By knowing the end result you hope to achieve, you have a target at which to aim, instead of blindly planting crops that you think you might eat.
+By knowing the end result you hope to achieve, you have a target at which to aim, instead of blindly planting crops.

 Divide Crops into the Majors, Minors, and Rookies